sergeychuvakin/SAS_Quantitative_Methods/initial_programm.md

 - programm (itself)
 - grading (8 individual work, practice)
 - shallow introduction to each topic
+- what you'll get after complition
+- what you need

 ### class 2.2 Quantitative vs Qualitative
-- Why do we need "methods"
+- Why do we need "methods".
+Scientific explanation.
 - Qualitative
 - Quantitative
-- Examples, where you can apply it (Pharma, IT, oil producing enterprises.
+- Examples, where you can apply it (Pharma, IT, oil producing enterprises, HR.
 Spoiler - everywhere)
 - How it can be applyed, A/B tests
--
+- How it related to probability and statistics.
+- A little bit about data-driven approach.

 ### class 3.2
+- individual work Logic and math problem with small recap.

 ## week 2

 ### class 2.1